The New American Heartland

 Through the lens of expressive culture, specifically the dimensions of food, music, and storytelling, North Carolina: The New American Heartland provided a forum for examining North Carolina’s complex and myriad cultural identities and exploring how the arts and humanities can help us better understand and face our shared challenges.

 North Carolina’s rich agriculture and aquaculture heritage is exhibited daily on family dinner tables, in restaurants, at farmer’s markets, in the aisles of grocers, and with the food we eat.
 How our meals are produced and prepared, and by whom, tells us a great deal about ourselves and our values.

-In partnership with EducationNC, we will explore the worlds of food, and consider how this most central aspect of our daily lives is intertwined with education, changes in demographics, poverty, regionalization and globalization, and the health of all of our people now and in the future.
-Throughout this three-day event we will also directly appreciate the richness and diversity of North Carolina food culture in meals prepared by community chefs employing techniques and traditions from North Carolina’s past as well as those being introduced by new arrivals.
+In partnership with EducationNC, we explored the worlds of food, and considered how this most central aspect of our daily lives is intertwined with education, changes in demographics, poverty, regionalization and globalization, and the health of all of our people now and in the future.
+Throughout this three-day event we also directly appreciated the richness and diversity of North Carolina food culture in meals prepared by community chefs employing techniques and traditions from North Carolina’s past as well as those being introduced by new arrivals.

 Tradition and Opposition in North Carolina Music

 From union songs of the textile mill, to freedom songs of the Civil Rights era, to anthems of transgendered liberation, North Carolina’s rich musical history provides a useful vantage through which to explore the state’s many cultural transitions and political divisions—natives vs. new arrivals; secular vs. sacred; urban vs. rural; as well as separations over race, gender, age, class, and labor.